 6. COXSWAIN INSTRUCTIONS

 There is no coxswain meeting this year.
-The instructions for crews and their coxswains is on-line available on the coxswain site.
+The instructions for crews and their coxswains is on-line available in the video on the coxswain page.

 7. COXSWAIN MINIMUM AGE